Farza03/tmp-rules/tmp-rules.md

 - The evidence you provide us must be available for the length of the ban applied, plus thirty days.
 Evidence for permanent bans must be available forever.
 - Reports for reasons mentioned under §2 must have video evidence.
 Evidence exceeding 2 minutes in length must have a timestamp attached in the report.
 - Evidence submitted in the report should not be modified (cropped, retouched or blurred) in a way that affects the context of the violation.
 Videos can only be cropped time-wise.
 - Evidence submitted may only be uploaded to websites that offer an on-site video player.
-Evidence that requires downloading files will not be accepted.
+Evidence that requires downloading files or authorization will not be accepted.
 - Evidence of inappropriate use of language, impersonation of any kind and inappropriate content, in the text chat must show the full chat open.
 - Evidence containing insults or otherwise offensive marks from the reporter won't be accepted and the reporter might be banned for inappropriate use of language, depending on the severity.
 - Ban Evading violations cannot be reported to the TruckersMP Team, such violations are handled through internal processes.
-- You can not report players with evidence that has not been recorded in-game by yourself.
+- You can not report players with evidence that has not been taken in-game by yourself.
-- Spamming our report system with useless reports, reports using continuous freecam (Cam 0) to record, or anything similar.
+- Spamming our report system with useless reports, reports using continuous freecam (Cam 0) to record, or anything similar is not permitted.
 - Asking staff to handle your report with priority is not permitted.
 - It is not allowed to report the same user again if your report against them was declined.
 The complaint must be addressed to the Game Moderation Management through the [feedback system](https://truckersmp.com/feedback).
 - Reporting TruckersMP staff members must be done through the [feedback system](https://truckersmp.com/feedback).